PoseCoach: A Customizable Analysis and Visualization System for Video-based Running Coaching: User Evaluations

-\paragraph{\textbf{Task}} We prepared 9 sample videos (V1$\sim$V9) covering all of the ten pre-defined {attributes}.
+\para{Task.} To ensure that the participants {were} under the same condition to facilitate {fair} comparisons, we prepared 9 user videos (V1$\sim$V9) covering all of the ten pre-defined {attributes}.
 They were collected from running tutorial videos such that the ground-truth of the mistakes in running poses was known from the coaches' comments in the videos, such as foot landing in front of the body (the braking position) and insufficient knee lift.
 The difficulty level of the videos was controlled by containing only one main problem.
-The general task for the participants was to explore the corrective feedback from videos using either {\em VCoach} or the baseline methods in a think-aloud manner, and complete a questionnaire afterwards.
+The general task for the participants was to explore the corrective feedback from videos using either \emph{PoseCoach} or the baseline methods in a think-aloud manner, and complete a questionnaire afterwards.
 The user study contained three sessions: two sessions using our system with and without the suggestive viewpoints, and one session using the baseline methods.
 The order of the three sessions was counter-balanced, and the order of the nine videos was randomized among the three sessions (three videos for each session).
-During training, we first gave a detailed tutorial on the operations of {\em VCoach} as well as the baseline system.
+During training, we first gave a detailed tutorial on the operations of \emph{PoseCoach} as well as the baseline system.
 The participants then tried freely to get familiar with both systems.

-In the session using {\em VCoach} without suggestive viewpoints (denoted as {``VCoach-w/o''}), we disabled the suggestive viewpoint function, and the participants would need to manually navigate the viewpoints to preview the 3D animations.
+In the session using \emph{PoseCoach} without suggestive viewpoints (denoted as {``PoseCoach-w/o''}), we disabled the suggestive viewpoint function, and the participants would need to manually navigate the viewpoints to preview the 3D animations.
 The system recorded the participants' navigation activities in the suggestion preview window, parameterized by viewpoint azimuth and elevation, and the duration of each viewpoint.
-In another session using {\em VCoach} (denoted as ``VCoach''), the suggestive viewpoint function was enabled; the participants could also manually navigate, and their navigation activities were also recorded.
+In another session using \emph{PoseCoach} (denoted as ``PoseCoach''), the suggestive viewpoint function was enabled; the participants could also manually navigate, and their navigation activities were also recorded.
 In the session using the baseline methods (denoted as ``Baseline''), the participants explored the corrective feedback by comparing running poses in videos in either juxtaposition or superposition visualization.

 After the sessions, the participants completed a designed questionnaire (\autoref{table:questionnaire}) in a 7-point Likert Scale (1 is Strongly Disagree and 7 is Strongly Agree), and a standard System Usability Scale (SUS)~\cite{brooke:1996:SUS}.
 The user study with each participant took about 90 minutes.